redstone99/hass-alert2/README.md

     sensor.dev2_battery_plus
     sensor.dev3_battery_plus

-Then the above generator will create three condition alerts:
+Then any of the above generators will create three condition alerts:

     alert2.dev1_is_low
     alert2.dev2_is_low